 Workers’ compensation insurance covers most workers in Wisconsin for workplace injuries.
 As an injured employee, you have several rights, among them the right to choose your own treating physician.

-Selection of a work injury doctor can sometimes be an area of contention.
+The selection of a work injury doctor can sometimes be an area of contention.
 This is especially the case if your employer or the insurance company requests that you undergo an independent medical examination that may bring up different results from what your doctor submits.

 Learn more about selecting a treating physician if you have a workers’ compensation claim.